coliveir-aer/g2c-wasm/README.md

 ## Example Applications

-### 1. GFS Data Explorer (`/work/app`)
+### 1. GFS Live Weather Viewer (`/work/viewer`)

-A utility for querying, filtering, and downloading data from the NOAA Global Forecast System (GFS) collection on the AWS Open Data Registry.

-This utility site does not use the webassembly module (yet), it just provides a means of gathering data to display.
+This is the primary demonstration application.
+It is a modern, map-centric weather viewer that fetches and renders GFS model data directly from the NOAA S3 bucket in the browser.

 * **Features**:
-    * Query GFS data by date, cycle run time, and product resolution.
-    * Filter results by specific forecast hours or hour ranges.
-    * Inspect the message inventory of individual GRIB2 files before downloading.
-    * Download full GRIB files or create and download partial files containing only selected messages.
-    * Generate Python code snippets for programmatic S3 queries.
+    * Automatically finds and loads data from the latest available GFS model run.
+    * Displays weather data as an overlay on a Leaflet map.
+    * Features an intuitive timeline slider for selecting different forecast times.
+    * Currently supports 2m Temperature and Total Precipitation products.
+    * Engineered to be lightweight and performant by only fetching the required byte ranges for each GRIB message.
+    * Still a very early prototype of what it could become.

 ### 2. GRIB2 Inspector (`/work/jsgrib`)

-A client-side tool for loading and visualizing local GRIB2 files.
-This application directly uses the compiled `g2clib.wasm` module to process user-provided files.
+A client-side utility for inspecting the contents of local GRIB2 files.
+This application directly uses the compiled `g2clib.wasm` module to process user-provided files via drag-and-drop.

 * **Features**:
-    * Load local GRIB2 files via drag-and-drop.
+    * Load local GRIB2 files.
-    * List all messages contained within a GRIB2 file.
+    * Lists all messages contained within a file.
-    * Display metadata for each message, including parameter, units, and grid dimensions.
+    * Displays key metadata for each message.
-    * Generate and display a heatmap visualization of the data for any selected message.
+    * Generates a heatmap visualization of the data for any selected message.

+### 3. WASM Test Harness (`/work/test-site`)

+A lightweight developer tool for verifying the integrity of the WebAssembly module.
+It runs a suite of regression tests against a known GRIB file to ensure the C code and JSON output are correct after any modifications.

-### 3. GFS Live (Experimental)
+### 4. GFS Data Explorer (`/work/app`)

-A client side tool for display of live GFS data in a user-friendly map view loading only the necessary ranges of bytes from the product files stored on S3.

-This one is only in the very early prototype stage.
+A utility for querying and filtering the full GFS data collection on AWS S3.
+This tool is useful for discovering available data and generating download scripts, but it does not use the WebAssembly module.

 ### Running the Example Applications